 “With the increasing demand of food supply especially during this crisis, the University of Science and Technology of Southern Philippines through its Center for Human Development instituted various initiatives to support food resiliency through innovative solutions,” Dr. Cultura added.

-This significant partnership further capacitates, encourages and empowers especially the women and youth sector in urban agriculture production by training the communities on the benefits of vegetable production, processing, agro-enterprise development and financial literacy.
+This significant partnership further capacitates, encourages, and empowers especially the women and youth sector in urban agriculture production by training the communities on the benefits of vegetable production, processing, agro-enterprise development, and financial literacy.

 EnP Angelie Azcuna-Collera of the Center for Human Development of USTP leads the project.

 EnP Angelie Azcuna-Collera, Head of the Center for Human Development, also led the Gulayan sa Kabalayan (GSK) or Gardens for Sustainable Kitchen which was a COVID-19 response that seeks to strengthen the food security of Cagayan de Oro through survival vegetable gardening.
-They have conducted series of webinars in promoting urban agriculture.
+They have conducted a series of webinars in promoting urban agriculture.